Seal125/steph-smith-school/README.md

 ## Homework Assignments
-You'll be given a homework assignment to do for the week.
+You'll be given a homework assignment to do every night for the week.
 This is because **practice makes perfect**.
 We'll be basing these assignments from CodeWars, which will have a lot of practices you can do that will improve your ability to problem solve, as well as become familiar with patterns that will show up throughout problems we face!

 ## Weekly Schedule